f-droid/fdroid-website/_docs/Reproducible_Builds.md

-However, it might be possible that resource shrinker will increase the APK size on different platforms, especially if there are not many resources to shrink, in which case the original APK will be used instead of the shrunk one (non-deterministic behavior of Gradle plugin).
+However, it might be possible that resource shrinker will increase the APK size on different platforms, especially if there are not many resources to shrink, in which case the original APK will be used instead of the shrunk one (non-deterministic behaviour of Gradle plugin).
 Avoid using resource shrinker unless it decreases the APK file size significantly.